galiacheng/weblogic-aks-hci/README.md

   - If you are Microsoft employee, please do not use your MSFT account.

 - Azure Subscription.
   - The user should have **Owner** role in the subscription.
-The user will assign a contributor role to an AAD application that Windows Admin Center creat.
+The user will assign a contributor role to an AAD application that Windows Admin Center creates.

 ## Set up AKS cluster on Azure Stack HCI